-Thinning outer third of eyebrows

 If those sound familiar to you, you probably suspect a thyroid condition.
 And you know what?
 You just might be right!
+These symptoms are some of the most common warning signs of thyroid disorder.
 But how will you ever know if you're not tested properly?!

 And chances are your doctor is DOING IT WRONG.
 I have seen thyroid testing done wrong time and time again and it kills me because what happens is you walk away from your drs office thinking either a-it’s in your head and there’s nothing really wrong with you or b-there’s something really wrong but no one can figure it out and you feel totally helpless.

 If you're new here you may not know this yet, but it's my passion and mission to educate and empower people to be able to take back their health and take back their health.

 Let's break down everything you need to know about thyroid panels so you can understand how to test properly for signs of thyroid disorder once and for all.

 What I see happen all the time is women go in to their Dr, complain of the symptoms I just mentioned, and if they're tested at all, they're given a lab req for TSH.

 TSH stands for thyroid stimulating hormone.
 This is a hormone secreted by your pituitary that tells you thyroid to secrete T4, which is the inactive form of the thyroid hormone, but more on that in a second...